 Lauren Collins specializes in development and refugee assistance in fragile settings such as Lebanon and Jordan.
 Formerly an Education in Emergencies Intern with United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) in Amman, Jordan, she was selected as a Hilton Prize Fellow with Humanity & Inclusion (formerly Handicap International) for Global Health in Washington, DC.
 Post fellowship, she is now an Administrative Assistant for Humanity & Inclusion.
 She was a Field Volunteer and Social Media Officer for Salam Lebanese Association for Development and Communication (SALAM) in Lebanon.
 She has a BA in Psychology from the University of Kentucky and an MSc in Development Studies from the School of Oriental and African Studies (SOAS), University of London.

 This year-long Mentorship Program aims to further support the career development of our young professionals in global community health and international development by drawing on the extensive and far-reaching knowledge and experience of CORE Group members.
 By doing so, we hope to deepen the collaboration, engagement, and learning among our diverse community.

-Mentors must be CORE Group members, associate members, or individual associates.
+Mentors must be CORE Group Members.
 They must have at least 3 years work experience in the field of global community health, and/or other areas in international development.
-Mentees must also be CORE Group members, associate members, or individual associates.
-They are interns, early career professionals with 1-2 years work experience, or those looking for a career change.
+Mentees must also be CORE Group Members.
+They are graduate students*, interns, early career professionals with 1-2 years work experience, or those looking for a career change.

 Cohort 1 is ongoing.
 We have nine Mentor-Mentee pairs of varying levels of experience and professional backgrounds.